sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     },
 ```

 For our example we're using <span class="smcp">UTF</span>-8 characters for the play and pause control.
-In a production visualization you might consider using icon fonts or images to have maximum control over the appearance.
+In a production visualization, you might consider using icon fonts or images to have maximum control over the appearance.

 Our animation control also needs an `onAdd()` method for Leaflet to call when it adds a control to a map.
 This method constructs the <span class="smcp">HTML</span> markup for the control and returns that to the caller.